Plague-Dctr/BubonicPlague/README.md

 # Stealing a session

 Go to the **.minecraft** directory and find the **version** folder.
 Open the **1.8.9 OptiFine** directory, and edit the .json file.
 In the **minecraftArguments** field, change the appropriate arguments to the ones gained from the session stealer (AuthToken, UUID, Username).
-Starting minecraft should then log you into their account.
+Starting Minecraft should then log you into their account.

 # Transferring stolen items